anirudhacharya12/anirudhacharya12.github.io/_posts/2015-05-06-data-visualization.md

 As we can see Data Visualization has a clear role to play in coming up with creative and accurate solutions for problems.

 On the other hand, stuff like designing an aesthetically appealing resume, or a dream childhood bedroom, or color coding of graphs or design templates for powerpoint presentations etc.. clearly gets categorized as design aesthetics and not data visualization.
-Though such techniques have their value in marketing a product, they do not play a role in solving the problems.
+Though such techniques have their value in marketing a product, they do not play a role in solving a problem.

-As shown below these exact topics were some of the assignments given in the Data Visualization class, which I do not think quite fits in with the subject of Data Visualization.
+In my previous term at ASU, a course on Data Visualization was offered.
+Below was a tweet from one of the instructor's of the course, and I think the course missed noting this difference betwen Data Visualization and Design Aesthetics.

 <img src="/images/dataviz-tweet.png" alt="Instructor's tweet" style="height: 300px; width:300px;"/>